Terms and Conditions

 3.1 Consumers generally have a right of withdrawal.

-3.2 Further information on the right of withdrawal can be found in the Seller's cancellation policy.
+3.2 Further information regarding the right of withdrawal can be found in the seller's cancellation policy.

-3.3 The right of withdrawal does not apply to consumers who, at the time of conclusion of the contract, are not members of a member state of the European Union and whose sole residence and delivery address are outside the European Union at the time of conclusion of the contract.
+3.3 The right of withdrawal does not apply to consumers who are not citizens of a member state of the European Union at the time of conclusion of the contract and whose sole residence and delivery address are located outside the European Union at the time of conclusion of the contract.

 4) Prices and Payment Terms

-4.1 Unless otherwise stated in the Seller's product description, the prices stated are total prices that include statutory sales tax.
-Any additional delivery and shipping costs will be stated separately in the respective product description.
+4.1 Unless otherwise stated in the seller's product description, the prices quoted are total prices, including statutory VAT.
+Any additional delivery and shipping costs will be specified separately in the respective product description.

-4.2 For deliveries to countries outside the European Union, additional costs may arise in individual cases for which the Seller is not responsible and which must be borne by the customer.
-These include, for example, costs for the transfer of funds by credit institutions (e.g., transfer fees, exchange rate fees) or import duties or taxes (e.g., customs duties).
-Such costs may also arise with regard to the transfer of money if the delivery is not made to a country outside the European Union, but the customer makes the payment from a country outside the European Union.
+4.2 For deliveries to countries outside the European Union, additional costs may be incurred in individual cases, which are beyond the seller's control and must be borne by the customer.
+These include, for example, costs for money transfers by credit institutions (e.g., transfer fees, exchange rate fees) or import duties and taxes (e.g., customs duties).
+Such costs may also be incurred in connection with money transfers even if delivery is not to a country outside the European Union, but the customer makes the payment from a country outside the European Union.

 4.3 The payment option(s) will be communicated to the customer in the seller's online shop.

-4.4 If advance payment by bank transfer is agreed, payment is due immediately after conclusion of the contract, unless the parties have agreed on a later due date.
+4.4 If advance payment by bank transfer has been agreed, payment is due immediately upon conclusion of the contract, unless the parties have agreed on a later due date.

-4.5 If a payment method offered via the "PayPal" payment service is selected, payment will be processed via PayPal; PayPal may also use the services of third-party payment service providers for this purpose.
-If the seller also offers payment methods via PayPal that require advance payment to the customer (e.g., purchase on account or installment payment), the seller assigns its payment claim to PayPal or to the payment service provider commissioned by PayPal and specifically named to the customer.
-Before accepting the Seller's declaration of assignment, PayPal or the payment service provider commissioned by PayPal will conduct a credit check using the transmitted customer data.
-The Seller reserves the right to refuse the selected payment method to the Customer in the event of a negative check result.
-If the selected payment method is accepted, the Customer must pay the invoice amount within the agreed payment period or at the agreed payment intervals.
-In this case, the Customer can only pay to PayPal or the payment service provider commissioned by PayPal with debt-discharging effect.
-However, even in the event of an assignment of claims, the Seller remains responsible for general customer inquiries, e.g., regarding the goods, delivery time, shipping, returns, complaints, declarations of revocation and reshipment, or credit notes.
+4.5 If a payment method offered via the "PayPal" payment service is selected, payment processing is handled by PayPal, whereby PayPal may also use the services of third-party payment service providers.
+If the seller also offers payment methods via PayPal where they provide services to the customer in advance (e.g., purchase on account or installment payment), they assign their payment claim to PayPal or to the payment service provider commissioned by PayPal and specifically named to the customer.
+Before accepting the seller's assignment of receivables, PayPal or the payment service provider commissioned by PayPal will conduct a credit check using the customer data provided.
+The seller reserves the right to refuse the selected payment method to the customer in the event of a negative credit check result.
+If the selected payment method is approved, the customer must pay the invoice amount within the agreed payment period or at the agreed payment intervals.
+In this case, payment can only be made to PayPal or the payment service provider commissioned by PayPal with legally binding effect.
+However, even in the case of assignment of receivables, the seller remains responsible for general customer inquiries, e.g., regarding the goods, delivery time, shipping, returns, complaints, notices of cancellation and their submission, or credit notes.

-4.6 If the "Instant Transfer" payment method is selected, payment processing will be carried out by Klarna Bank AB (publ), Sveavägen 46, 11134 Stockholm, Sweden (hereinafter "Klarna").
-To pay the invoice amount via "Sofortüberweisung," the customer must have an online banking account activated for participation in "Sofortüberweisung," provide appropriate identification during the payment process, and confirm the payment order.
-Klarna will immediately process the payment transaction and debit the customer's bank account.
-Further information on the "Sofortüberweisung" payment method can be found online at https://www.klarna.com/sofort/.
+4.6 When selecting the "Instant Bank Transfer" payment method, payment processing is handled by Klarna Bank AB (publ), Sveavägen 46, 11134 Stockholm, Sweden (hereinafter "Klarna").
+To pay the invoice amount via "Sofortüberweisung" (instant bank transfer), the customer must have an online banking account enabled for "Sofortüberweisung," authenticate themselves accordingly during the payment process, and confirm the payment instruction.
+The payment transaction is then processed immediately by Klarna, and the customer's bank account is debited.
+Further information about the "Sofortüberweisung" payment method can be found online at https://www.klarna.com/sofort/.

-5.1 If the Seller offers to ship the goods, delivery will be made within the delivery area specified by the Seller to the delivery address specified by the Customer, unless otherwise agreed.
-The delivery address specified during the Seller's order processing is decisive for the processing of the transaction.
+5.1 If the seller offers shipping of the goods, delivery will be made within the delivery area specified by the seller to the delivery address provided by the customer, unless otherwise agreed.
+The delivery address specified in the seller's order processing system is decisive for the processing of the transaction.

-5.2 If delivery of the goods fails for reasons for which the Customer is responsible, the Customer shall bear the reasonable costs incurred by the Seller as a result.
-This shall not apply to the costs of delivery if the Customer effectively exercises their right of withdrawal.
-If the Customer effectively exercises their right of withdrawal, the provisions in the Seller's cancellation policy apply to the return shipping costs.
+5.2 If delivery of the goods fails for reasons attributable to the customer, the customer shall bear the reasonable costs incurred by the seller as a result.
+This does not apply to the costs of the initial shipment if the customer effectively exercises their right of withdrawal.
+For return shipping costs, the provisions set forth in the seller's cancellation policy apply if the customer effectively exercises their right of withdrawal.

-5.4 The seller reserves the right to withdraw from the contract in the event of incorrect or improper delivery to the seller.
-This only applies if the non-delivery is not the seller's responsibility and the seller has concluded a specific hedging transaction with the supplier with due diligence.
-The seller will make all reasonable efforts to procure the goods.
-In the event of unavailability or only partial availability of the goods, the customer will be informed immediately and the consideration will be refunded immediately.
+5.4 The seller reserves the right to withdraw from the contract in the event of incorrect or improper delivery to the seller by its own suppliers.
+This applies only if the non-delivery is not the seller's fault and the seller has concluded a specific cover transaction with the supplier with due diligence.
+The seller will make every reasonable effort to procure the goods.
+In the event of non-availability or only partial availability of the goods, the customer will be informed immediately and the payment will be refunded immediately.

-5.5 If the seller offers the goods for collection, the customer can collect the ordered goods at the address specified by the seller during the business hours specified by the seller.
+5.5 If the seller offers the goods for collection, the customer can collect the ordered goods within the business hours specified by the seller at the address provided by the seller.
 In this case, no shipping costs will be charged.

 6) Retention of Title

-If the seller makes advance payments, he retains title to the delivered goods until the purchase price owed has been paid in full.
+If the seller performs in advance, they retain title to the delivered goods until full payment of the purchase price owed has been received.

 7) Liability for Defects (Warranty)

-Unless otherwise stipulated in the following provisions, the statutory liability for defects applies.
+Unless otherwise stipulated in the following provisions, the statutory provisions regarding liability for defects apply.
 The following applies to contracts for the delivery of goods:

-- the seller has the choice of the type of subsequent performance;
+- the seller has the right to choose the type of supplementary performance;

-- for new goods, the limitation period for warranty claims is one year from delivery of the goods;
+- the limitation period for claims based on defects is one year from delivery of the goods for new goods;

-- the limitation period does not restart if a replacement delivery is made within the scope of liability for defects.
+- The limitation period does not restart if a replacement delivery is made under the warranty for defects.

-7.2 The limitations of liability and shortening of time limits stipulated above do not apply
+7.2 The aforementioned limitations of liability and reductions of time limits do not apply

-- to the customer's claims for damages and reimbursement of expenses,
+- to claims for damages and reimbursement of expenses by the customer,

 - in the event that the seller has fraudulently concealed the defect,

-- to goods that have been used for a building in accordance with their usual purpose and have caused its defectiveness,
+- to goods that, according to their customary use, have been used for a building and have caused its defectiveness,

-7.3 Furthermore, for entrepreneurs, the statutory limitation periods for any existing statutory recourse claim remain unaffected.
+7.3 Furthermore, for businesses, the statutory limitation periods for any existing statutory right of recourse remain unaffected.

-7.4 If the customer acts as a merchant within the meaning of Section 1 of the German Commercial Code (HGB), they are subject to the commercial obligation to inspect and give notice of defects in accordance with Section 377 of the HGB.
-If the customer fails to comply with the notification obligations stipulated therein, the goods are deemed to have been accepted.
+7.4 If the customer is a merchant within the meaning of Section 1 of the German Commercial Code (HGB), they are subject to the commercial duty to inspect and give notice of defects pursuant to Section 377 of the German Commercial Code (HGB).
+If the customer fails to comply with the notification obligations stipulated therein, the goods are deemed approved.

-7.5 If the customer acts as a consumer, they are requested to complain to the deliverer about any goods delivered with obvious transport damage and to inform the seller thereof.
-Failure by the customer to do so will have no effect on their statutory or contractual claims for defects.
+7.5 If the customer is a consumer, they are requested to report any delivered goods with obvious transport damage to the delivery service and to inform the seller accordingly.
+Failure to do so will not affect their statutory or contractual rights regarding defects.

 8) Liability

-The Seller is liable to the Customer for all contractual, quasi-contractual, and statutory claims, including tortious claims, for damages and reimbursement of expenses as follows:
+The seller is liable to the customer for all contractual, quasi-contractual, and statutory claims, including tort claims, for damages and reimbursement of expenses as follows:

-- in the event of intent or gross negligence,
+- in cases of intent or gross negligence,

-- in the event of intentional or negligent injury to life, limb, or health,
+- in cases of intentional or negligent injury to life, body, or health,

-- based on a warranty promise, unless otherwise provided,
+- based on a guarantee promise, unless otherwise stipulated,

 - based on mandatory liability, such as under the Product Liability Act.

-8.2 If the Seller negligently breaches a material contractual obligation, liability is limited to the foreseeable damage typical for the contract, unless unlimited liability applies in accordance with the above clause.
-Material contractual obligations are obligations that the contract imposes on the Seller according to its content to achieve the purpose of the contract, the fulfillment of which makes the proper execution of the contract possible in the first place, and on whose compliance the Customer may regularly rely.
+8.2 If the seller negligently breaches a material contractual obligation, liability is limited to the foreseeable damage typical for this type of contract, unless unlimited liability applies pursuant to the preceding clause.
+Material contractual obligations are obligations that the contract imposes on the seller according to its content for the achievement of the contractual purpose, the fulfillment of which is essential for the proper performance of the contract, and on the observance of which the customer may regularly rely.

-8.4 The above liability provisions also apply with regard to the Seller's liability for its vicarious agents and legal representatives.
+8.4 The foregoing liability provisions also apply with regard to the seller's liability for its vicarious agents and legal representatives.

-9) Special Conditions for the Processing of Goods According to Specific Customer Specifications
+9) Special Conditions for the Processing of Goods According to Specific Customer Requirements

-9.1 If, according to the content of the contract, the Seller is obliged to process the goods according to specific customer specifications in addition to delivering the goods, the Customer must provide the Seller with all content required for processing, such as text, images, or graphics, in the file formats, formatting, image sizes, and file sizes specified by the Seller, and grant the Seller the necessary rights of use.
-The Customer is solely responsible for the procurement and acquisition of rights to this content.
-The Customer declares and assumes responsibility for ensuring that it has the right to use the content provided to the Seller.
-In particular, the Customer shall ensure that no third-party rights are violated, in particular copyrights, trademark rights, and personal rights.
+9.1 If, according to the contract, the seller is obligated not only to deliver the goods but also to process them according to specific customer requirements, the customer must provide the seller with all content necessary for processing, such as texts, images, or graphics, in the file formats, formatting, image sizes, and file sizes specified by the seller and grant the seller the necessary rights of use.
+The customer is solely responsible for obtaining and acquiring the rights to this content.
+The customer declares and assumes responsibility for having the right to use the content provided to the seller.
+In particular, the customer shall ensure that no third-party rights are infringed, especially copyrights, trademark rights, and rights of personality.

-9.2 The Customer shall indemnify the Seller against any claims asserted by third parties in connection with a violation of their rights through the Seller's contractual use of the Customer's content.
-The customer also assumes the necessary costs of legal defense, including all court and attorney fees up to the statutory amount.
+9.2 The customer shall indemnify the seller against any third-party claims that may arise in connection with an infringement of their rights through the seller's contractual use of the customer's content.
+The customer shall also bear the necessary costs of legal defense, including all court and attorney fees at the statutory rate.
 This does not apply if the customer is not responsible for the infringement.
-In the event of a claim by third parties, the customer is obligated to promptly, truthfully, and completely provide the seller with all information necessary to examine the claims and to defend themselves.
+In the event of a claim by a third party, the customer is obligated to provide the seller immediately, truthfully, and completely with all information necessary for examining the claims and mounting a defense.

-9.3 The seller reserves the right to refuse processing orders if the content provided by the customer violates legal or regulatory prohibitions or violates common decency.
+9.3 The seller reserves the right to refuse processing orders if the content provided by the customer violates legal or regulatory prohibitions or contravenes accepted standards of morality.
 This applies in particular to the provision of content that is unconstitutional, racist, xenophobic, discriminatory, offensive, harmful to minors, and/or glorifies violence.

 10) Applicable Law

-10.1 All legal relationships between the parties shall be governed by the laws of the Federal Republic of Germany, excluding the laws governing the international sale of movable goods.
-For consumers, this choice of law applies only to the extent that the protection granted is not withdrawn by mandatory provisions of the law of the country in which the consumer has their habitual residence.
+10.1 All legal relations between the parties shall be governed by the laws of the Federal Republic of Germany, excluding the laws on the international sale of goods.
+For consumers, this choice of law applies only to the extent that it does not deprive them of the protection afforded by mandatory provisions of the law of the state in which they have their habitual residence.

-10.2 Furthermore, with regard to the statutory right of withdrawal, this choice of law does not apply to consumers who, at the time of conclusion of the contract, are not members of a member state of the European Union and whose sole residence and delivery address are outside the European Union at the time of conclusion of the contract.
+10.2 Furthermore, this choice of law does not apply to the statutory right of withdrawal for consumers who, at the time of conclusion of the contract, are not resident in a Member State of the European Union and whose sole residence and delivery address at the time of conclusion of the contract are outside the European Union.

 11) Alternative Dispute Resolution

-The seller is neither obliged nor willing to participate in dispute resolution proceedings before a consumer arbitration board.
+The seller is neither obligated nor willing to participate in dispute resolution proceedings before a consumer arbitration board.

-Copyright Notice: These General Terms and Conditions were prepared by the specialist lawyers of the IT Law Firm and are protected by copyright.
-Protected (https://www.it-recht-kanzlei.de)
+Copyright Notice: These Terms and Conditions were drafted by the specialist lawyers of the IT Law Firm and are protected by copyright.

 Contact us